The Essential Steps to Follow When Buying Property in Phuket, Thailand

 In fact, any agreement formalised during marriage can be nullified at any time by either spouse (or even up to 1 year after divorce).

-As always, we recommend you consult a reputable lawyer if purchasing a property through a Thai spouse.
+As always, we recommend you consult a reputable lawyer if buying a property in Phuket through a Thai spouse.

 You can read more on buying a house in your Thai spouses name here: